A Wedding Ceremony Planning Framework to help you create your perfect ceremony.

 Well, yes, they can do that if that’s what you’re looking for as a couple.
 Most of the couples I have officiated for have waited their whole lives to marry this person and they want to start their marriage with a ceremony that is beautiful, meaningful and unique to them.
 If you think about it, you’re never going to marry each other again and you’ve asked at least two people (your witnesses), or possibly 200 to come share in the experience with you.

 You can find wedding officiants the same way you find a wedding planner or a photographer.
 If you belong to a church or house of worship, you’ve already got someone you can ask.
 If not, you can ask your friends who’ve gotten married recently, search on Google, Pinterest and internet wedding sites, even ask the county auditor when you get your marriage license (though this is pushing it time wise).
-As with all wedding professionals, you’ll want to make sure the officiant you choose is a good fit for your personality and the services that you’re hoping for and that they can work well with the rest of your wedding team.
+As with all wedding professionals, you’ll want to make sure the officiant you choose is a good fit for your personalities as a couple and the services that you’re hoping for and that they can work well with the rest of your wedding team.
 Talk with them, read reviews from other couples, make sure they’re insured.

 That’s ok, we have a friend/family member who will officiate for us.